Kortical/py3minifier/README.rst

      print("Forming...")
      f=Foo("epicaricacy","perseverate")
      f.test("Codswallop")
-    # Created by pyminifier.py
+    # Created by py3minifier.py

 This reduced the size of tumult.py from 1358 bytes to 640 bytes.
 Not bad!

-Minifying by itself can reduce code size considerably but pyminifier can go further by obfuscating the code.
+Minifying by itself can reduce code size considerably but py3minifier can go further by obfuscating the code.
 What that means is that it will replace the names of things like variables and functions to the smallest possible size.

-To see more examples of pyminifier in action (e.g. compression features) see the `full documentation <http://liftoff.github.io/pyminifier/>`_
+To see more examples of py3minifier in action (e.g. compression features) see the `full documentation <http://liftoff.github.io/pyminifier/>`_

 Special Sauce